 Overview

-This technical report provides an overview of the IEEE 802.11 Working Group’s understanding of Wireless Local Area Network (WLAN), based on IEEE Std 802.11, interworking with the 3rd Generation Partnership Project (3GPP) 5th Generation (5G) core network.
-This report refers to terminologies and architectural models from 3GPP (TS 23.501, etc.), IEEE 802.1CF, and IEEE 802.11 standards.
+This technical report provides an overview of the IEEE 802.11 Working Group’s understanding of how Wireless Local Area Networks (WLAN), based on IEEE Std 802.11, can interwork with the 3rd Generation Partnership Project (3GPP) 5th Generation (5G) core network.
+This report describes the terminologies and architectural models from 3GPP (TS 23.501, etc.), IEEE 802.1CF, and IEEE 802.11 standards and attempts to clarify how they relate.

-Clause 3 describes the functional interworking reference models of the untrusted and trusted accesses to 5G core network.
-Clause 4 introduces registration and authentication with 5G core network via a WLAN for both untrusted and trusted accesses.
-To understand an untrusted access in the aspects of control and data planes, Clause 5 describes in detail the WLAN interworking function and specific procedures regarding registration, authentication, and IP tunneling.
-Clause 6 describes the 5th Generation System (5GS) QoS model and Access Traffic Steering Switching and Splitting (ATSSS) function support.
+Clause 3 describes the functional interworking reference models that allow WLAN to interwork with the 5G core network.
+Clause 4 introduces registration and authentication of a terminal with 5G core network via a WLAN.
+Clause 5 describes the WLAN interworking function and specific procedures regarding registration, authentication, and IP tunneling.
+Clause 6 describes the 5th Generation System (5GS) QoS model and Access Traffic Steering Switching and Splitting (ATSSS) function support and discusses how QoS can be supported in a WLAN.
 Clause 7 describes technical gap analysis, technical recommendations, and Time Sensitive Network (TSN) topics.
 Conclusions are summarized in Clause 8.

 Scope